 US considering new restrictions on AI chip exports to China - WSJ

-Shares of Nvidia and Advanced Micro Devices (AMD) fell about 1.4% on the news.
+Shares of Nvidia fell more than 2%, while Advanced Micro Devices (AMD) fell about 1.5% on the news in extended trading.

 Nvidia, Micron, and AMD are among the U.S. chipmakers caught in the crossfire between China and the Biden administration.